 Students will be introduced to concepts, design principles and patterns for distributed systems in general, with a focus on cloud-native http services, asynchronous event-driven communication, and SQL and NoSQL data stores.
 Students will be expected to demonstrate the application of this knowledge through the construction of systems with increasing expectations.

 Students in this class will learn what it takes to engineer systemic properties into data intensive distributed systems.
 Namely, we will focus on interoperability, scalability, availability and reliability, loose coupling, modifiability, and distributed data.
 Students will learn about the interplay among these concerns when applying several design patterns and technologies.
-Managing tradeoffs appropriately is often one of the most difficult engineering challenges and will be a key concern in different stages of the project.
+Managing tradeoffs appropriately is a fundamental aspect of software design and will be a key concern in the lectures and in different stages of the project.